spacewalk01/yolov5-fire-detection/README.md

 ```

 ## Result
 The following diagrams were produced after training yolov5s with input size 640x640 on the fire dataset 10 iterations.
-In prediction, the confidence or detection score was set to 0.2.
+In this experiment, the confidence or detection threshold was set to 0.2.

 | P Curve | PR Curve | R Curve |
 | :-: | :-: | :-: |